Sometimes it can be hard to find the motivation to study, even if you have the most important test or presentation coming up.

 If you can’t leave your home environment, try making some changes that will help reduce the amount of distractions around you.

-For example, try turning off the TV, putting away your phone, and shutting the door to your room.
+For example, try turning off the TV, putting away your cell phone, and shutting the door to your room when doing your study sessions.

-If you have pets, try putting them in another room or creating a safe space for them somewhere else so they won’t disturb you while you study.
+If you have pets, try putting them in another room or creating a safe space for them somewhere outside of your study space so they won’t disturb you while you’re focusing on important tasks.

 5. Try different study methods to find the one you like best